mtyhon/mtyhon.github.io/_pages/about.md

 ---

-Biography: Astronomer, Tinkerer, Explorer
+Astronomer, Tinkerer, and Explorer
 ======
-I am a [2020 NASA Hubble Fellow](https://www.stsci.edu/stsci-research/fellowships/nasa-hubble-fellowship-program/2020-nhfp-fellows?fbclid=IwAR2BAuH-GNrXdjNEz7NGGZtm8Px7qh-lCTyiUYyvL1LA-FbdBRtwHApWpgA#section-d9c9b807-4923-4a97-892c-a971f90a2b55) doing postdoctoral research at the Institute for Astronomy in Hawai'i.
-My research focus is data-driven variable star science, and thus I am very interested in the application of machine learning in astronomy.
-While I believe data-driven discovery is a necessity for modern astronomy, I still greatly enjoy thoroughly exploring survey data and independently uncovering a wide array of unique stars!
+I am currently a [postdoctoral researcher](https://space.mit.edu/people/hon-marc/) at the Kavli Institute for Astrophysics and Space Research in the Massachusetts Institute of Technology.
+Previously, I was a [2020 NASA Hubble Fellow](https://www.stsci.edu/stsci-research/fellowships/nasa-hubble-fellowship-program/2020-nhfp-fellows?fbclid=IwAR2BAuH-GNrXdjNEz7NGGZtm8Px7qh-lCTyiUYyvL1LA-FbdBRtwHApWpgA#section-d9c9b807-4923-4a97-892c-a971f90a2b55) at the Institute for Astronomy in Hawai'i.
+My research focus is data-driven variable star science, and I am broadly interested in the application of machine learning in astronomy.
+Data-driven approaches are indeed becoming a necessity for modern astronomy, and I enjoy diving deep into astronomical surveys to to reveal new discoveries!

 My previous works have revolved around the asteroseismology of red giant stars, which has become a key tool for the characterization of stellar populations and Galactic archeology in the large survey-era of astronomy thanks to recent exoplanet-hunting missions from NASA such as [_Kepler_](https://www.nasa.gov/mission_pages/kepler/main/index.html) as well as the [Transiting Exoplanet Survey Satellite (_TESS_)](https://www.nasa.gov/tess-transiting-exoplanet-survey-satellite).